 The economic viability of the Company's business and development plans is impacted by the Company's ability to obtain financing.
 Global economic conditions impact general availability of financing.
-The COVID-19 pandemic has led to changes in the debt and equity capital markets.
 The Company's access to the global credit market is likely to be limited given its status as a development stage company without mineral reserves.
 A general risk-adverse approach to investing, which may become more predominant as a result of market turmoil, may limit the Company's ability to obtain future equity financing.
 Inability to obtain financing at all, or on acceptable terms, would have a material adverse effect on the Company's business, financial condition, results of operations, cash flows or prospects.